There are two components to the qualification procedure.

 - A list of references used in the study must be provided to the Research Qual Committee.

 - The length of the presentation should be 30-45 minutes, and students should expect additional time, typically 15-20 minutes, devoted to discussion with the committee.
 It may be scheduled any time after completion of the written component of the qualifying procedure and no later than the end of the fifth semester in the program.

-- Following the presentation, the chair of the committee will send to the GPD the Oral Qualifying Exam Checklist.
+- Following the presentation, the Chair of the student’s Research Qual Committee will send to the GPD the Oral Qualifying Exam Checklist.
 If the presentation is deemed inadequate, the committee may ask the student to perform additional work, such as preparation of a short document or a second presentation, which must be completed by 15 December.

 Note that the role of the Research Qual Chair is not to supervise the study, but to be a source of advice and help.